tmura-lu/tmura-lu/README.md

-#🕶️ Mura – Disco-Inspired Code Detective
+#🕶️ Mura - Computer Science Student, Disco enjoyer

 ⚡ Electrochemistry Overload – 98% (You smell the ozone of a thousand dying RAM sticks.
 The machine whispers to you in hex.)